• Skip to primary navigation

 Flavor and Aroma

-The comparison between green garlic and green onion goes beyond their appearance; it extends to their unique aroma and flavor profiles.
+The comparison between green garlic and green onion goes beyond their appearance; it extends to their unique aroma and flavors.

 Green garlic has a more pungent and assertive garlic flavor coupled with a mild sweetness, while green onion offers a more subtle, delicate onion-like taste with slightly sweet notes.